prachisarode95/MarineVesselProximityAnalysis/README.md

 # Marine Vessel Proximity Analysis

-This assignment project demonstrates how to calculate marine vessel proximity events using Pandas, Numpy, and Math libraries, utilizing the Haversine formula.
+This assignment project demonstrates how to calculate marine vessel proximity events using Python libraries such as Pandas, Numpy, and Math.
+It utilizes the Haversine formula.
 It also showcases the Pandas vectorization method and visualizes the final result using Plotly.

 ## Project Structure